-(19) These Principles and Statement are made by the Council, pursuant to Section 29 of the University of New England Act and have the effect of a Rule.
+(21) This Statement is made by the Council, pursuant to Section 29 of the University of New England Act and has the effect of a Rule.

-(20) UNE students, UNE Representatives and Controlled Entities must observe these Principles and Statement in relation to University matters.
+(22) UNE students, UNE Representatives and Controlled Entities must observe this Statement in relation to University matters.

-(21) The Custodian of these Principles and Statement is the Vice-Chancellor and Chief Executive Officer who is authorised to make attendant protocols or associated information compatible with the provisions of these Principles and Statement.
+(23) The Policy Custodian of this Statement is the Vice-Chancellor and Chief Executive Officer who is authorised to make attendant protocols or associated information compatible with the provisions of this Statement.

-(22) These Principles and Statement operate from the Effective Date.
+(24) This Statement operates from the Effective Date.

-(23) Previous statements/Rules regarding intellectual or academic freedom are replaced and have no further operation from the Effective Date of this new Rule.
+(25) Previous statements/Rules regarding intellectual or academic freedom are replaced and have no further operation from the Effective Date of this Rule.